dnokafor/yourfinanceworks/api/MCP/README.md

-# Invoice Application MCP Server
+# Invoice Application FastMCP Server

-This is a Model Context Protocol (MCP) server that provides AI models with tools to interact with the Invoice Application API.
-It enables AI assistants to list, search, create, and manage clients and invoices through a standardized interface.
+This is a FastMCP (Model Context Protocol) server that provides AI models with tools to interact with the Invoice Application API.
+It enables AI assistants to list, search, create, and manage clients and invoices through a standardized interface using the modern FastMCP framework.

 ## Features